FedEx shares fall as outlook cut spooks investors

-(Reuters) - Shares of FedEx Corp (FDX.N) fell nearly 10% on Wednesday after the world’s largest packaging company cut its 2020 profit forecast for the second time as it spends heavily to expand its online delivery business and battles slowing global trade.
+Dec 18 (Reuters) - Shares of FedEx Corp fell nearly 10% on Wednesday after the world’s largest packaging company cut its 2020 profit forecast for the second time as it spends heavily to expand its online delivery business and battles slowing global trade.

 The profit warning prompted at least six analysts to cut FedEx’s price target even as the company remained optimistic that its business will stabilize in the second half of its fiscal year.

-FedEx and UPS (UPS.N) have been spending billions to upgrade their sorting centers, expand their network and improve their last-mile delivery to better address rising competition from Amazon.com Inc (AMZN.O).
+FedEx and UPS have been spending billions to upgrade their sorting centers, expand their network and improve their last-mile delivery to better address rising competition from Amazon.com Inc.

-Fedex shares were the biggest drag on the Dow Jones Transportation index .DJT, which was down 1.3% on a day broader markets were largely flat.
+Fedex shares were the biggest drag on the Dow Jones Transportation index, which was down 1.3% on a day broader markets were largely flat.
 UPS fell 1.7%.

 “Industry fundamentals have yet to bottom ...
 But recent progress on US-China trade agreements were viewed positively,” Baird Equity Research analyst Benjamin Hartford said in a note.